briandrum/codes.forchagrin.com/_chapters/chapter-1361-short-term-rental-regulations.md

 8. _(h)_ "Certificate of Rental Registration" means the certificate provided by the Village upon submission of a completed registration application form and the required fee.

-9. _(i)_ "Dwelling" means any building or structure which is occupied or intended for occupancy in whole or in part as a home, residence, or sleeping place for one or more persons.
+9. _(i)_ "Dwelling" means any building or structure which is occupied or intended for occupancy in whole or in part as a home, residence, or sleeping place for one or more persons.\
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.02   Registration Required